rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

     figure(img4, caption: [Mode 4 - 148.6 Hz]),<modalshapeswoconstraint4>,
     figure(img5, caption: [Mode 5 - 172.24 Hz]),<modalshapeswoconstraint5>,
     figure(img6, caption: [Mode 6 - 179.34 Hz]),<modalshapeswoconstraint6>,
-    caption: "Backend PCB mode shapes without constraint", )
+    caption: [_Backend PCB_ mode shapes without constraint], )

-Second, a constrained analysis was performed with fixed supports applied at the four mounting locations where the backend is held to the TM7 chassis, as illustrated in @fixingpointsofbackend.
+Second, a constrained analysis was performed with fixed supports applied at the four mounting locations where the _backend_ is held to the _TM7_ chassis, as illustrated in @fixingpointsofbackend.
 This configuration represents the operational mounting condition and produces mode shapes shown in @modalshapeswithconstraint1 through @modalshapeswithconstraint6.

 #figure(
     box(stroke: 1pt+black)[
       #image("../../Images/ANSYS_backendmodal_screenshots/Backend with constraints/constraintswlabel.png", width: 100mm)
-    ], caption: "Mounting of backend in TM7" )<fixingpointsofbackend>
+    ], caption: [Mounting of _backend_ in _TM7_]
+  )<fixingpointsofbackend>

 The constrained boundary condition introduces stiffness at the mounting points, which shifts the natural frequencies and alters the mode shapes compared to the free-free case.
 This comparison provides insight into how the mounting affects the dynamic response and helps identify which modes are most sensitive to boundary conditions.
 For all the natural frequencies with and without constraints, see Appendix.